ä»Šă™ăăƒ—ăƒŹă‚€

 WiFi music streaming

 Most midrange receivers have onboard Wi-Fi network connectivity for wireless music streaming via your speaker system.
 There are plenty of standards for wireless streaming services, but the most universal are Spotify Connect, Apple AirPlay and Google Chromecast built-in/Google Cast.
 If you’re looking to build a multiroom system with a variety of AV systems and speakers with wireless connectivity, these are the three flavors to aim for.
 Onkyo and Sony are the only devices to support all three.
-The Denon receiver model lacks wireless streaming via Google, but ups the ante to AirPlay 2 and the proprietary HEOS system.
+The Denon receiver model lacks wireless streaming via Google but ups the ante to AirPlay 2 and the proprietary HEOS system.
 Meanwhile, Yamaha has its own MusicCast system.

 How CNET tests AV receivers

 When it comes to receivers I want to see how well a system performs with music and movies, as most people will want to do both.
-I watch some test scenes from 4K Blu-ray or streamed from a 4K streaming service (Vudu, for example) and evaluate aspects such as Dolby Atmos surround performance and dialog clarity.
+I watch some test scenes from 4K Blu-ray or streamed from a 4K streaming service (Vudu, for example) and evaluate aspects such as Dolby Atmos surround sound performance and dialog clarity.
 I also use several test music tracks and evaluate streaming features such as Bluetooth and Wi-Fi.
 Systems that can perform well with both types of entertainment inevitably score the highest.

 Check out CNET’s receiver buying guide for more about the features and things you should consider when looking for a new system.